rekindle-blog/rekindle-blog.github.io/_posts/2022-07-28-communion.md

 layout: post
 title: Weekly Communion Becomes Routine—And That's Okay
 author: gheslop
+image: assets/images/communion.jpg
+featured: true
+hidden: false
 tags:
   - Habit
   - C. S. Lewis
   - Gerald Bray
   - Reformed theology
   - Corporate worship
   - Church
   - Lord's Supper
   - Communion
-image: assets/images/communion.jpg
-featured: false
-hidden: false

 ---
 Last year I wrote a couple of articles on communion.
 The [first article ](https://rekindle.co.za/content/2021-11-16-communion "The Case for Weekly Communion")argued for the weekly celebration of communion.
 I made my case theologically, rooting my position in the Reformation, over against broad Evangelicalism’s overemphases on preaching, pragmatism, and individualistic worship.
 In the [second article](https://rekindle.co.za/content/2021-12-15-communion-spectacle "Is Weekly Communion too Boring?")
 I suggested that the reason so few churches who identify as Reformed don’t celebrate communion every Sunday is that it doesn't match the contemporary obsession with exciting, spectacular, and vibrant worship.